aimeeyen/kickstarter-analysis/README.md

  - Decline in success rate during School break: Spring, Summer, and Winter Break
  - Deline in success rate during Holiday season: 4th of July, Thanksgiving and Christmas
  - Low performing month Nov-Dec, maybe signifiy lower purchasing power during Holiday seasons
+ - The two variance Failed and Successful Outcomes, are in positive correlation.

 ### Analysis of Outcomes Based on Goals